RabbaniR/training-conygre/README.md

 an appaneded message

 Adding more as per exercise

-/n Creating a merge conflict
+Creating a merge conflict

-\nExperiment....
+Experiment....